Iridium-Lo/dosser/readme.md

 - even the average dosser you see on the street always has a phone

 ## Notes
-- if you need help then feel free to get gone you dosser
+- if you need help then please feel free to get gone you dosser
 - go and drink buckfast and piss yourself in the street
 - but make sure you track your dose, you filthy dosser